squid-cache/squid-cache.github.io/SquidFaq/AboutSquid.rst

 [[TableOfContents]]

+##begin

 == What is Squid? ==

 Squid is a high-performance proxy caching server for web clients, supporting FTP, gopher, and HTTP data objects.
-Unlike  traditional caching software, Squid handles all requests in a single, non-blocking, I/O-driven process.
+Squid handles all requests in a single, non-blocking, I/O-driven process.

 Squid keeps meta data and especially hot objects cached in RAM, caches DNS lookups, supports non-blocking DNS lookups, and implements negative caching of failed requests.